ocgineer/ocgineer.github.io/index.md

 Apparently, having another streamers channel open, in your own normal browser, while you have Streamlabs OBS open will cause your the chat window to not work properly.
 Only solution as of right now is to just simply not have another Twitch Chat open in your normal browser while you are using Streamlabs OBS.

+Otherwise log out from Streamlabs OBS, restart the application as administrator and log back in.

 ## Discord does not go into 'Streamer Mode'

 This is something Discord has to add on their side.
 You can up-vote at https://feedback.discordapp.com/forums/326712-discord-dream-land/suggestions/32823340-add-streamlabs-obs-to-streamermode-app-detection to push the process along and get it in faster!
 In the meantime, you can manually enable Streamer Mode in your Discord Settings, or you can set it up as a hotkey to enable or disable Streamer Mode.

+## My Stream Labels is not showing

+- Change to another font and/or style.
+- Remove and read the Stream Label widget(s)
+- Add a 'The Jar' widget to the scene and restart Streamlabs OBS

+In case it still does not show, check with Stream Labels application if the textfiles written by that application are correct.
+If it does use Text (GDI) as temporary solution.
+If not, something is wrong, please contact Streamlabs.

 ## Game or Stream is stuttering or having FPS drops.